-Apple launches watchOS 8 beta 1 for developers
+Betas never stop: watchOS 8.4 beta 2 seeded to developers

-watchOS 8 is on its way, and there are a lot of things that need testing before it rolls out to the general public later in the year.
+watchOS 8 is here, but there are always software updates and new versions that need to be tested.
 To that end, Apple has released a beta version of the OS to developers, allowing them to write and test their apps on live devices.
 If you're a general user, you can technically get in on this beta, too, but if you insist on using beta software, perhaps wait until the undoubtedly more stable public beta is available.

 If you're going to download the developer beta of watchOS, here's how to do it.